M66B/FairEmail/docs/FAQ-hi-rIN.md

 * Android 5.1 Lollipop and before: *use accounts on the device* (USE_CREDENTIALS): to select an account when using the Gmail quick setup (not requested on later Android versions)
 * Android 5.1 Lollipop and before: *Read profile* (READ_PROFILE): to read your name when using the Gmail quick setup (not requested on later Android versions)

 [Optional permissions](https://developer.android.com/training/permissions/requesting) are supported on Android 6 Marshmallow and later only.
-Aikaisemmissa Android-versioissa sinua pyydetään myöntämään valinnaiset käyttöoikeudet FairEmailin asentamisen yhteydessä.
+On earlier Android versions you will be asked to grant the optional permissions on installing FairEmail.

 The following permissions are needed to show the count of unread messages as a badge (see also [this FAQ](#user-content-faq106)):